19 Ways I’ve Made Money From Home

 4.)
 Online surveys

 As a new mum, online surveys appealed to me, but it took a bit of time to work out the legit ones from the scams.
 I put together a list of the best ones in Australia, some pay in USD and are open internationally, which you can find here.
-In a nutshell, my favourites and top-earning ones are Swagbucks (you can get USD into PayPal or get gift cards), Octopus Group (highest paying in Australia) and Prize Rebel which pays cash into your account, it’s US dollars too so works out to be more.
+In a nutshell, my favourites and top-earning ones are Swagbucks (you can get USD into PayPal or get gift cards), Octopus Group (highest paying in Australia), Prize Rebel which pays USD cash into your PayPal account and Vindale.

 If done right, Airbnb can be great!
 I made over $1,000 in 5 days over Christmas with it and rooms always rent for more per night on Airbnb than if I rented the room out privately to a long term tenant.
 I’ve done both and discuss them separately as they each have different needs.